richardagilecoach/richardagilecoach.github.io/_posts/2021-03-15-ive-failed-heres-why-you-should-do-too.md

 ### Sounds great...erm, how did it go then?

 Well, that was the plan.
 Mostly.
-Some it was great.
+Some of it was great.
 Some was not.
 Parts failed and I felt I had failed.

 With the **Failure Bow** in mind as I scrolled through the retrospective notes, I thought about how best to approach this for the next event, whether it would even happen.
 As an Agile Coach, the **retrospective** is the one part I would fight tooth and nail to keep if somebody forced you me to get rid of everything else.
 However, that is only really half the battle, you then have to action those action points collected.
 In more traditional project management methodologies, recording *‘lessons learned’* is a major activity, some even moving to calling call them ‘lesson identified’ instead.
 If you haven’t tried again and done something different, have you actually learned to do something differently?

-> “Well, the first one isn’t ever going to perfect is it, you won’t get
-> everything right first time!”
+> “Well, the first one isn’t ever going to be perfect is it, you won’t get everything right first time!”

 Who ever does, I wondered to myself, when a colleague was chatting to me about how the week had gone.
 Rather than the oft-repeated mantra of ‘fail fast, fail often’, we had collectively taken the whole company a whole week to fail.
 How was I going to respond to that?